<->(?)A Devils gallery of Muybridge, Galella, Serrano and Arbus. Red tint. Horns. Hell.<!*>

-Reminds me of the late 19th century when troublemaker Eadweard Muybridge dared photograph horses in a proper running sequence, you know, capturing how horses actually move in a run and gallop.
-Photography had revealed the fallacy of the “ventre á terre“ convention painters had used for years to depict horses in action.
-French Salon painters and many others got all riled up.
-Yes, they were they pissed, spitting nails about photography and its scientific, optical, and mechanical existence as being bereft of ‘Art”.
-And only a mere “handmaiden of industry”.
+This alarm recalls the late 19th century when troublemaker Eadweard Muybridge dared photograph horses in a proper running sequence, you know, capturing how horses actually move in a run and gallop.
+Photography had revealed the fallacy of the “ventre á terre“ convention painters had used for years to depict horses in action –all legs fully extended forward and back, belly to the ground.
+French Salon painters and many others got all pissed, spitting nails about photography’s scientific, optical, and mechanical existence as being bereft of ‘Art”.
+A mere “handmaiden of industry”.
 Quite an insult for the 1860s.
-Our Lady Devil, always dwelling in the details, found an early refuge in the camera.
-And what a home it is.
+Our sweet Devils, dwelling in the details, found early refuge in the camera.
+And what a home it turned out to be.

-We have seen photography and her devils cause waves of disturbance through out photography’s vaunted history.
-The French Postcard (porn re-born for the masses) 1900, Weegee (I shoot Dead People) 1940, Ron Gallela (Paparazzi demi-god) 1970, Diane Arbus (pre “spectrum” suicide girl), Joel Peter-Witkin (auteur of the bottom-line grotesque in fine silver print) 2011, and Andres Serrano (Piss Christ and the NEA grant fiasco) 1987, have all ridden roughshod on popular photography culture and even U.S. Congress well beyond the close of the 20th century.
-Devils of photography abound.
-More now than ever, real or imagined, the practice of photography, camerawork and her alt.image-nation have always been in contention.
+We have seen photography and its devils cause waves of disturbance throughout its vaunted history.
+The French Postcard (porn born for the masses) 1900, Weegee (I shoot Dead People) 1940, Ron Galella (Paparazzi demigod) 1970, Diane Arbus (pre “spectrum” suicide girl), Joel Peter-Witkin (auteur of the bottom line grotesquery in Agfa Portriga Rapid RIP) 2011, and Andres Serrano (The Piss Christ/NEA grant fiasco.
+I needn’t explain this further) 1987, have all ridden roughshod on popular photography culture, PC morality police states and even U.S. Congress well beyond the close of the 20th century.

-Nevertheless, I, Mister Doubting Thomas, do believe the need and recognition of originality in the devil’s playground of camerawork will not be lost.
+It the news of imaging-by-keyword has been resoundingly met with yawns.
+The key here is the word image, the root for imagination.
+We have yet to see if computational imaging will replace imagination.
+Mister Doubting Thomas here still believes the need and recognition of originality in the devil’s playground of camerawork will not be lost.
 We know what it looks like.
-Thankfully the many tribal Devils and Angels of photography are alive and well and more excited than ever to expose themselves.
+Like it or not, the better Angels and Devils of Photography are alive and well and ARE more excited than ever to expose themselves.

 An A.I.-Generated Picture Won an Art Prize.
 Artists Aren’t Happy.